Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 Accident at work statistics

 It’s important to recognise that the data provided above is not exclusive to leg amputations and is not directly related to negligence.
+However, if you’ve suffered another type of amputation that was the result of negligence, you could still potentially claim compensation for your injuries.

 Whilst it may seem strange that slips, trips and falls can cause leg amputation, it really does depend on where you slip, trip and fall.
 A fall from height because of a slip or trip can lead to massive trauma to the leg.
 A slip into machinery can have consequences that are equally as bad.
 But any of these scenarios could allow you to make a leg amputation compensation claim.